Accreditation and Licensure Information

 SARA is "an agreement among member states, districts and territories that establishes comparable national standards for interstate offering of postsecondary distance education courses and programs.
 It is intended to make it easier for students to take online courses offered by postsecondary institutions based in another state.
 SARA is overseen by a National Council and administered by four regional education compacts”.
 While being a SARA approved institution does not remove the need for state authorization for all online programs since not all States are SARA members, being a SARA approved institution allows CMU to deliver online programs to residents in any SARA member state without seeking additional authorization from that particular state.
 Participation in SARA is intended to allow students greater access to CMU courses/programs offered in other states.

-CMU has locations in the following states: Kansas (Fort Leavenworth), Michigan (home state), and Virginia (Fort Belvoir).
+CMU has locations in the following states: Kansas (Fort Leavenworth) and Michigan (home state).
 CMU enjoys authorization from all states to deliver the selected programs unless exempted due to CMU being located only on a federal enclave.

 *For approved program information within a specific state, please contact Central Michigan University toll-free at 989-774-3865 or via e-mail at email@example.com.